dagbuinewton1023/Guess-the-number/README.md

 3. Run the html file

 NB: It is not responsive for mobile devices.
-It was coded 2 years ago when i learnt Javascript to prove myself!
+It was coded in 2023 years ago when i learnt Javascript to prove myself!

 Have fun :)